-- If you are unable to shop yourself, a volunteer can shop for you from your grocery list.
+- If you are unable to shop yourself, a volunteer may shop for you from your grocery list.
 Or, a volunteer can go with you to get groceries when you can’t shop alone.

 I need to get to a specialist in the Twin Cities.
 Can you take me?

-- Our volunteers may drive you to the Twin Cities for medical appointments.
+- Not all our volunteers will drive to the Twin Cities.

-- If we have a volunteer willing to drive to the Twin Cities, we will get you there.
+- If we have a volunteer willing to drive to the Twin Cities, we might be able to get you there.